What We’re

 Democracy Awakening, by Heather Cox Richardson

 Richardson, known for her Letters from an American podcast and on Substack, connects the pieces from American History, Administrations, Civil Rights Struggles, the Courts and all that has come to bring us to the point we are today, teetering on the brink of Authoritarian takeover.
 We are like the frog in a pot that is coming to a slow boil, and now it is the perfect storm of movements, coalescing.
 She also has ideas for “Reclaiming America.”
-We need to know what we are up against, if we are to solve it.
+We need to know the past so we can solve for the present and the future.

 On Tyranny: Twenty Lessons From the Twentieth Century, by Timothy Synder